fish-shell/fish-shell/doc_src/interactive.rst

 Command line editor
 -------------------

-The fish editor features copy and paste, a `searchable history <#history-search>`_ and many editor functions that can be bound to special keyboard shortcuts.
+The fish editor features copy and paste, a :ref:`searchable history <history-search>` and many editor functions that can be bound to special keyboard shortcuts.

 Like bash and other shells, fish includes two sets of keyboard shortcuts (or key bindings): one inspired by the Emacs text editor, and one by the Vi text editor.
 The default editing mode is Emacs.
 You can switch to Vi mode by running ``fish_vi_key_bindings`` and switch back with ``fish_default_key_bindings``.
 You can also make your own key bindings by creating a function and setting the ``fish_key_bindings`` variable to its name.
 For example::